AbhishekDhawan07/Mini_Evaluator_Answer_Project/README.md

 ## 📖 About the Project

 The **Mini Answer Evaluator** is designed to help students and teachers get instant, structured feedback on exam-style answers.
-It uses keyword-based rubric retrieval to match the question to the right subject rubric, then sends the question, answer, and rubric to a Groq LLM which returns marks, feedback, and justification — all as structured JSON.
+It uses keyword-based rubric retrieval to match the question to the right subject rubric, then sends the question, answer, and rubric to a Groq LLM which returns marks, feedback, and justification - all as structured JSON.

-An optional **comparison mode** lets you see the difference between rubric-guided scoring and holistic (no-rubric) scoring side by side.
+An optional **comparison mode** lets you see the difference between rubric-guided scoring and holistic(no-rubric) scoring side by side.

 ---